jon-heard/obsidian-inline-scripts-library/README.md

 - __ui clips reset__ - Removes all clips.
 - __ui clips__ - Lists all stored clips.
-- __ui clips set__ - Asks user for a clip name and value, then assigns the value to the clip name.
+- __ui clips set__ - User enters a clip name and a clip value.
+The value is then assigned to the clip name.
-- __ui clips get__ - Asks the user to choose from list of clips, then expands to the value of that clip.
+- __ui clips get__ - User chooses a clip, which is then expanded into the note.
 	- Alternative: __ui cg__
-- __ui clips expansion__ - Asks the user to enter a clip name, then assigns the prior shortcut expansion  text to it.
+- __ui clips expansion__ - User enters a clip name.
+The prior expansion's text is then assigned to the clip name.
-- __ui clips remove__ - Asks the user to choose a clip, then removes that clip.
+- __ui clips remove__ - User chooses a clip, which is then removed.

 ***